hamedgrami/bc/READme.md

-# this should contain a code for bc
+# bc
+blockchain and making a crypto test